Flat Lick, Kentucky

 Flat Lick is an unincorporated community and census-designated place (CDP) in Knox County, Kentucky, United States.
 As of the 2010 census, the population was 960.

-The oldest community in the county, Flat Lick was settled before 1784 and named for a salty rock which attracted wild animals.
+The oldest community in the county, Flat Lick was settled by Europeans before 1784 and named for a salty rock which attracted wild animals.

 Geography

 Flat Lick is in eastern Knox County, northeast of the Cumberland River.
 U.S. Route 25E forms the western edge of the CDP; the highway leads northwest 9 mi to Barbourville, the county seat, and southeast 7 mi to Pineville.

 According to the U.S. Census Bureau, the Flat Lick CDP has an area of 12.4 sqkm, of which 6760 sqm, or 0.05%, are water.